 - Regularly use a cool air humidifier in your home to keep humidity levels up.
 While it’s helpful to have one in each of the rooms you primarily use (as well as your office or workplace, if possible), at a minimum, run one in your bedroom each night.
 Why?
 When air humidity is around 40%, the rate of transepidermal water loss from the skin is significantly lessened.

 - Use body lotions and moisturizers that are rich in humectants and be sure to apply throughout the day.
 Why?
 Humectants prevent the evaporation of moisture from the skin.
-(Tip: Two great products to try are Night Moisturizer (use during day or night on dry skin) and Hand & Body Lotion, both of which are formulated with a base of organic, pharmaceutical-grade aloe vera to penetrate the skin and promote healing.)
+(Tip: Two great products to try are Night Moisturizer (use during day or night on dry skin) and Hand & Body Lotion, both of which are formulated with a base of organic, pharmaceutical-grade aloe vera to moisturize and nourish the skin.)

 - Exfoliate regularly using a product that is safe for the skin.
 Avoid scrubs that include granules and other harsh substances.
 Why?
 Exfoliation with an effective chemical exfoliator, like Lexli AloeGlyC, prevents the buildup of dead skin cells and stimulates cellular turnover.
 A regular exfoliation practice also ensures that moisturizers are more effective because they can be better absorbed into the skin.